Chris-McGonigle/conversion-compendium/README.md

 #### Main Menu

-The main menu prints a simple welcome message and then allows a User to select one of four conversion options, namely temperature, length, volume and currency.
+The main menu prints a simple welcome message and then prompts a User to select one of four conversion options, namely temperature, length, volume and currency.

 ![Main Menu](./assets/images/main-menu.png)

 If a user tries to select a number not on the menu, or tries to enter a word, the user is prompted to enter a correct value.
-This was acheived by using the PyInputPlus third party module.
-This was used across all user input fields.
+This was acheived by using the [PyInputPlus](https://pypi.org/project/PyInputPlus/) third party module.
+This was used across all user input fields in the application.

 ![Selection Error Warning](./assets/images/error-selection.png)